 -- Home Textiles Today, 12/14/2004 2:07:00 PM

 DANVILLE, Va. — Slimming down and raising cash as it prepares to exit bankruptcy some time after the first of the year, Dan River Inc. has cut a deal to sell its engineered fabrics division for about $9.4 million in cash.

 The division produces specialty textiles fabrics, like the heavy material found in fire hoses.

-Dan River acquired the business as part of its earlier buyout of The Bibb Company and that operation's core home fashions business.
+Dan River acquired the business as part of its earlier buyout of The Bibb Company and that operation’s core home fashions operations.